-It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
-This can help complement your strategic thinking, and maximize your achievements for the benefit of all.
+You have a very valuable asset - the tolerance of uncertainty, the ability to unleash your imagination, something that is not very common in our culture and yet much needed.
+So the question arises: how do you balance rational thinking and structure with the uncertainty of your innovative ideas?
+What aspects do you think you need to develop a bit further, to maximize your contributions for the benefit of all?
 Resilience is based on constant creativity, innovation, and experimentation.
 When we neglect the non-rational wisdom we have in us, our solutions are missing critical information, and may create negative impacts on the ecosystem and society.